9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 4/II. Work with files in Python.md

 ## Key takeaways

 An important element of working with files is being able to parse the data it contains.
 Parsing means converting the data into a readable format.
 The .split() and .join() methods are both useful for parsing data.
 The .split() method allows you to convert a string into a list, and the .join() method allows you to convert a list into a string.

+## Conclusion

+- Python has functions and syntax that help you import and parse text files.
+	- The `with` statement allows you to efficiently handle files.
+	- The `open()` function allows you to import or open a file.
+It takes in the name of the file as the first parameter and a string that indicates the purpose of opening the file as the second parameter.
+	    - Specify `"r"` as the second parameter if you're opening the file for reading purposes.
+	    - Specify `"a"` as the second parameter if you're opening the file for appending purposes.
+	    - Specify `"w"` as the second parameter if you're opening the file for writing purposes.
+	- The `.read()` method allows you to read in a file.
+	- The `.write()` method allows you to append or write to a file.
+	- The `.split()` method in Python allows you to convert a string to a list.